-Gresca is a restaurant in Barcelona with minimalist design, casual attire serving modernist food at affordable prices.
-They call these bistronomicas.
-Rafael Pena who worked under Ferran Adria of El Bulli, is the owner of this hidden little gem and his wife works the front of house.
+Gresca is a restaurant in Barcelona with minimalist design, serving modernist food at affordable prices.
+Rafael Pena who worked under Ferran Adria of El Bulli, is the owner of this hidden little gem, and his wife works the front of house.

-You can see a few items with a brief description below.
-View the Instagram video in the link below of their Egg Souffle which was the highlight of my meal.
+The Egg Souffle was the highlight of my meal.
 Inside the “meringue” held a yolk surprise sitting atop what seemed like parpadalle, but were really thinly sliced long potato “noodles” tossed in a butter and light cream sauce.

 Parmesan crisps were brought out to each table before bread.
 Light, perfectly salted, airy and warm.

 I asked my waitress to bring me their best dessert.
 This is the Pina Colada.
-The “coconut meat” filling was actually frozen foam so it was thinner than a shaved ice, yet the temperature wan’t really frozen but just cool.
+The “coconut meat” filling was actually frozen foam, thinner than a shaved ice, yet the temperature wasn’t really frozen but just cool.
 A scientific food mystery!
 The coconut shell was entirely edible and comprised of a milk chocolate “vermicelli.”
 Think of how a Triscuit cracker breaks apart in your mouth, yet all the little cracker sting pieces are still distinguishable except it’s frozen chocolate so it melts or has a delicately layered crunch if you chew.
 Inside the coconut was a pineapple liquid with the tiniest hint of rum.